Press release -

 The University Gallery has reopened at Northumbria’s City Campus with a special event, which saw the unveiling of the new Woon Gallery of Asian Art and the announcement of this year’s Woon Art Prize winner.

-The gallery’s new home on the ground floor of Sandyford Building includes the new Woon Gallery of Asian Art, which houses a rare and unique collection of art worth more than £6.4m.
+The gallery’s new home on the ground floor of Sandyford Building includes the new Woon Gallery of Asian Art, which houses a rare and unique collection of art.
 This represents one of the most important collections of Buddhist and Asian art in the UK and includes contemporary pieces by the likes of Pablo Picasso, Damien Hirst and Andy Warhol.
 The new gallery, which opened this week, has been created thanks to the generosity of philanthropist and Northumbria alumnus, Mr Wee Teng Woon and the Woon Brothers Foundation.

 The opening event on 9 July also saw this year’s Woon Foundation Art and Sculpture Prize winners revealed, with Kara Chin receiving the £20,000 first prize fellowship.

 This new gallery will operate alongside Northumbria’s contemporary exhibition space Gallery North and the University’s Art Collection.
 The Director of the University Gallery, Associate Professor Jean Brown, explains the Gallery’s new structure and its ambitious plans for the future.